Rare and Beautiful Collector Plants & Tropical Bamboo for Houston Area Landscapes.

 Family: Cactaceae

-Info: Gorgeous giant 8 inch diameter day blooming tropical epiphytic cactus hybrid.
+Gorgeous giant 8 inch diameter day blooming tropical epiphytic cactus hybrid.
 Not really an orchid or an Epiphyllum cactus, Orchid Cactus are mostly hybrids of related cactus genera such as Disocactus, Pseudorhipsalis and Selenicereus.
 Just call them Epis.

 Flowers generally last two days and bloom from March till June.

-Common Name: Fringe Tree, Dwarf Coral Tree
+Common Name: Sunshine Tree

 Latin Name: Erythrina variegata var. orientalis